jribbens/pycpdf/README.md

 If container objects (arrays and dictionaries) contain indirect objects then these objects will not be extracted from the PDF file until they are referenced for the first time.
-This is to enable opening large PDF files efficently.
+This is to enable opening large PDF files efficiently.
 Altering the contents of container objects is not actively prevented but should never be done and will lead to undefined behaviour.

 The intention of the extension is to allow fast low-level access to all the